 Are you worried about a friend’s substance use?
-Noticing changes in someone you care about can bring up a lot of emotions — confusion, sadness, disappointment, anger and others.
-Here are some ways you can try to help a friend if you’re concerned.
+Noticing changes in someone you care about can bring up a lot of emotions — confusion, sadness, disappointment, anger and more.
+On this page, you can explore some ways you can try to help a friend if you’re concerned.

 How do I know if my friend is struggling with substance use?

 It can be hard to tell if someone’s relationship with substances is changing.
 If you’re not sure if your friend is struggling, there are some ways to identify changes.
-Use the following to reflect on whether they are:
+You might notice things like your friend is:

 - using substances while at school or work